Garden Field Technician II

 Communicate with interested volunteers and updating the contact sheets;

-Maintain the cleanliness of the garden and orchard area by removing trash and recycling on a weekly basis; and
+Maintains the cleanliness of the garden and orchard area by removing trash and recycling on a weekly basis; and

 Perform other duties as assigned.